 TAMBURA - Plucked Strings.
 India.
 A bulbous body with a long straight neck, sometimes made entirely of wood, sometimes with the body of a gourd.
 The belly is usually slightly convex.
 It has four strings.
-The instrument often has a length of four feet, and in the body a width of one foot.
+The instrument often has a length of four feet, and in the body a width of one foot kettle drum used by beggars.
+See kettle drum.

-TAMBURELLO - Vertical Flute.
+Tamburello - Vertical Flute.
 Europe.
 Italian name for tabor.
 See tabor.